learn-academy-2023-charlie/week-4-assessment-Aubzzz/interview-questions.md

 1. What is object-oriented programming?
 How is it different than functional programming?

-Your answer:
+Your answer: Object-oriented programming is where objects are created to give greater control of data utilzing methods.
+This is different then functional programming because there is less control over data sections than there is with OOP.
+Functional programming only allows data to be changed through the function as a whole.

 Researched answer:

 2. What is the difference between a Float and an Integer in Ruby?

-Your answer:
+Your answer: An integar is a number and a float has a decimal in the number.

 Researched answer:

 3. Ruby has an implicit return.
 What does that mean?

-Your answer:
+Your answer:I do not know what implicit return means.

 Researched answer:

 4. What is a block in Ruby?

-Your answer:
+Your answer: A block in Ruby is a block of code, usually a method that is defined by def and end.

 Researched answer:

 5. How do you extract a value in a Ruby hash?

-Your answer:
+Your answer: To extract a value in a Ruby hash, you will need to type #{$value}

 Researched answer: